 The CTE recommends the use of Panopto for BC faculty making video recordings due to its integration with PowerPoint, quizzing function, basic editing, and straightforward integration with Canvas.
-Total video time should be kept to a maximum of 10 minutes, though videos should ideally be closer to 4-5 minutes long.
-Presentations that are longer than 10 minutes should be broken up into separate videos.
+Shorter videos tend to me more effective in maintaining student attention.
+Some instructors aim to keep total video time under 10 minutes, and may choose to break up longer presentations into segments of 4-5 minutes each.

-If this is your first time recording a video, it will likely require several attempts before you are satisfied, so it is important to plan accordingly.
-We recommend starting with a 2-3 minute test video, reviewing it, and making adjustments before recording the full video.
-Particular problems to look out for include: unnecessary items from the video frame; speaking too fast or too slow (aim for a conversational tone); and extraneous noise (like page turns from reading notes).
+If this is your first time recording a video, you might need a few attempts before you are satisfied, so plan ahead for a few trial runs.
+It can be helpful to start with a 2-3 minute test video, so you can review and make adjustments before recording the full video.
+Particular problems to look out for include: unnecessary items in the video frame; speaking too fast or too slow (aim for a conversational tone); and extraneous noise (like page turns from reading notes).

 While Panopto can be used for simple face to camera recordings, it does have several nice features that enhance the use of PowerPoint in recordings.
 If using PowerPoint for your recording then it is important to use the default PowerPoint title text placeholders in your slides.
 If you do this Panopto will create titles from the default PowerPoint title text boxes.
 This enables students to click on the slide title and be taken immediately to that section of the recording.
 Deleting default title text boxes in PowerPoint produces unpredictable title results in the Panopto sidebar.
 Additionally, using default titles greatly aids the accessibility of your recording and encourages students to use your recordings as a learning resource.

 How a PowerPoint with default titles looks in a Panopto recording.
 Note the PowerPoint slide titles in the sidebar (highlighted in red), which students can click on to navigate through the recording.